 Laugh, cry, or be dazzled by a live show at one of Philadelphia’s performing arts venues

 If you’ve caught on to the pattern of Philadelphia being home to the oldest buildings, attractions, and landmarks in the country, the performing arts scene is no exception.
 Philly is home to not only the oldest theatre in the country, but also the oldest continually running theatre in the English-speaking world.
-The ornate Walnut Street Theatre, near Stay Alfred at City Center, opened in 1809 and hasn’t stopped putting on incredible plays, musicals, and concerts since.
+The ornate Walnut Street Theatre, near Stay Alfred at City Center and Stay Alfred at The Collins at Midtown, opened in 1809 and hasn’t stopped putting on incredible plays, musicals, and concerts since.
 And who would have guessed that the oldest opera house in the US is just down the street?!
 Philly’s own Academy of Music opened in the 1850s and is still home to the Opera Philadelphia and the Pennsylvania Ballet.

 And Philadelphia’s “Avenue of the Arts” in Center City isn’t only home to historic venues; the Kimmel Center for the Performing Arts opened in the early 90s (1990s, that is) and now hosts the Philadelphia Orchestra and a packed schedule of concerts of all genres.
 The award-winning Wilma Theater is also a relatively recent addition to the Philly arts scene, where thespians can watch dramas, ballets, and musicals put on by talented local actors and dancers.